HerrErde/SubwaySurfers-Api/Explanations.md

 ### Profile

+Finding out how the `/profile` gets its data

-One scenario I consider is that, since the app doesn’t send all your save data directly to the server and the save data is needed to make the `/profile` request, that they instead collect via the analytics, over time, about what you buy, collect, choose, and play, then generate your profile from that data.
+One scenario I consider is that, since i have not seen the the app send the profile data directly to the server, \
+and the save data is needed to make the `/profile` request, \
+that they instead collect via the analytics, over time, about what you buy, collect, choose, and play, then generate your profile from that data.

 For example, ecn_inventory send some inventory data, although this is quite unlikely.